Jyarn/sysfdtbl/README.md

 \
 Tables are printed in the order they are presented in the command line arguments and duplicated are allowed, so:\
 ./sysfdtbl.out --systemWide --composite --systemWide, prints the systemWide, composite, and systemWide tables in that order\
 What tables are printed and when is handled by a queue that stores everything in the order they were in when passed to the command line.
-If the queue is empty (qHead == 0), then this means no tables were specified so just prints the composite table\
+If the queue is empty (qHead == 0), then this means no tables were specified so it just prints the composite table\
 \
 `printTable` and `printThresh`, print the table and threshold respectivley. `printTable` takes a series of flags (in a bitmask).
-Possible flags are: PRINT_INODES, PRINT_FLNAME, PRINT_FLDESC, PRINT_PROCID, PRINT_LNNUMS.`printTable` is implemented so that it is able to print many different table types.
-Not using a bitmask would make the argument list extremely long and harder to read, so this is why a bitmask was used. `printThresh` loops through the list of pidFdDesc, reads the size, and prints it if its size.
-Every 10 PIDs a newline is started\
+Possible flags are: PRINT_INODES, PRINT_FLNAME, PRINT_FLDESC, PRINT_PROCID, PRINT_LNNUMS. `printTable` is implemented so that it is able to print many different table types.
+Not using a bitmask would make the argument list extremely long and hard to read, so this is why a bitmask was used. `printThresh` loops through the list of pidFdDesc, reads the size, and prints it if its size is strictly larger than threshold.
+Every 10 PIDs a newline is started

 # Bonus